MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 ```

 The number of students has dropped to 76,875.
 When the timely completion
-criterion is imposed, We retain the records labeled “timely”.
+criterion is imposed, we retain the records labeled “timely”.

 ``` r